girish-48/Neovim-configuration/README.md

 This repo assumes that you have already installed neovim 0.7.2 and packer.nvim installed.

-download this repo and place it in your .config/nvim directory and just give :PackerSync Enjoy the new config !!
+download this repo and place it in your .config/nvim directory and just give :PackerSync <br>
+Enjoy the new config !!

 ---